SLP-team/SLP-Core/README.md

 # New in version 0.2
-- Models are now mixed with a single confidence score per sequence.
+- Models are now mixed with a single confidence score per sequence instead of one per context-length, making more mixing possible and faster with little-to-no accuracy loss!
-- Using Streams wherever possible means everything flows a lot faster
+- Using Streams wherever possible means everything flows a lot faster and less memory is used.
 - Giga-counter and Virtual Counter support (use the --giga flag for CLI) allows counting of far larger corpora using an army of little counters.

 <sup>1</sup>If you are looking to replicate the FSE'17 submission results (which used version 0.1), see the "FSE'17 Replication" directory.
 However, if you want more information on how the code works, this is the page to be!
+<sup>2</sup>Smoothing is a common approach to combining n-gram probabilites for various <em>n</em> within one model